Guidelines for Remuneration to Senior Management Adopted by the Annual General Meeting 2023

 The duties of the Remuneration Committee shall include monitoring and evaluating application of the guidelines for remuneration of senior executives as approved by the AGM.
 When the Remuneration Committee has consulted on the proposal, it is referred to the board for decision.
 The CEO or other members of group management shall not participate in the board’s consideration of, and decisions on, remuneration-related issues, to the extent they are affected by these issues.

-If the general meeting does not resolve to adopt the guidelines as proposed, the board shall submit a new proposal no later than at the next AGM.
-In such case, remuneration shall be paid in accordance with the guidelines that applied previously, or if there are no such guidelines, consistently with the Company’s practice.
+If the AGM does not resolve to adopt the guidelines as proposed, the board shall submit a new proposal no later than at the next AGM.
+In such case, remuneration shall be paid in accordance with the guidelines that applied previously.

 In consultation of these issues, external advisors may be appointed as considered necessary.